DanielLandonJr/CodeLouisvilleFEWD_FinalProject/readMe.md

+# HTML5, CSS3, JavaScript (ES6) Code Demonstrator

-# Code Louisville Front End Web Development Final Project, May 2018 Course
+## This project was used as the final project for Code Louisville Front End Web Development Final Project, May 2018 Course

 ---